- Acknowledgments, Releases, Waivers

 - Unless required by a rule in the “Classes” section herein or approved by the Competition Committee, a shooter may change their shooting class only one time during the tournament season.
 No points from a previous class will be carried forward toward the ASA Shooter of the Year in the new class.

 - No alcoholic beverages or controlled substances may be carried or consumed on the tournament grounds under penalty of disqualification.
 No shooter will compete while under the influence of alcohol or any other controlled substance(s) under penalty of disqualification.

-- Smoking, vaping or electronic cigarettes are not permitted on any competition ranges, practice ranges or in the Tournament Village at any time.
+- Smoking, vaping, or electronic cigarettes are not permitted on any competition ranges, practice ranges or in the Tournament Village at any time.
 Anyone wishing to do so during competition may leave the range under Shooting Time Allowed “F” to use an area a minimum of ten (10) yards from the entrance to the range.

-- Littering the grounds will not be tolerated.
+- Littering on the grounds will not be tolerated.
 Anyone littering will be subject to disqualification from the tournament.